Alexwestbrook/RA/rogue-adventure-shaman-guide.md

 ### Armor (1-2)
 uncommon
-- *Iron colossus [ROBOT]*, gives a little armor but not enough by itself, can be coupled with *Dhorion [ANCIENT]*
+- *Iron colossus [ROBOT]*, gives a little armor but not enough by itself, can be coupled with *Dhorion [ANCIENT]*.
+The shield valeu can be useful but you won't have many robots

 rare
 - *Dhorion, holy sentinel [ANCIENT]*, gives unlimited armor if you can get it in your hand at the end of every turn.
 Small deck helps, and can be coupled with another card/skill giving little armor in case you miss it at the end of one turn.
 It's also ancient and gives plenty of res.
 It does take space in the deck though
 - *Robowitch [ROBOT]*, gives enough armor for the entire fight most of the time, but it can be useful to have a little more
-- *Space commander*, gives little amount of armor but stays in your deck, if you have the time to play it, then it can give you infinite armor
+- *Space commander*, gives only little amount of armor but stays in your deck, if you have the time to play it, then it can give you infinite armor
 - *Blessed lady [ANGEL]*, gives less armor than *Robowitch* but also gives a little healing and you can easily have 4+ armor.
 The card is angel, *Melgaroth [ANCIENT][DEMON]* is ancient and demon, and you can grab a fairy with *Moon fairy [FAIRY]*, *Elder fairy [FAIRY]* or *Fairy princess [FAIRY]*, a robot with *V01-B01* or *Iron colossus*, and a beastman with *Medusa [BEASTMAN] I*.
-- *Ambassadress of peace*, not a lot of armor but it can be coupled with *Dhorion [ANCIENT]*
+- *Ambassadress of peace*, only one armor but it can be coupled with *Dhorion [ANCIENT]*

 ### Immune/daze (unlimited)
 common
-- *Earth seed I*, bad card before quest is completed, but great daze card after.
+- *Earth seed I*, bad card before quest is completed, but amazing daze card after.
 Only take it if you can complete the quest, *Melgaroth* makes the quest easy to complete.

 uncommon
 - *Snow queen*, great immune card
 - *Sigil essence*, immune, empty pile requirement can be annoying but you should have a small deck anyway.
 Res is very good too
 - *Medusa [BEASTMAN] I*, good daze card before the quest, even better if you complete the quest but it's unlikely to have poison as shaman
 - *Xatior, order of the wizards*, good daze card, removes instead of exiling so you can't take it back with *Azahr, the exiled wizard [ANCIENT]*, *Cthool, the darkmaster [ANCIENT]*, or *The timeshifter [ANGEL]*.
-Once you have it you can go for *Ixar, order of the wizards* for the combo, but keep your deck small to be able to pull it off
+But you get to have multiple copies of it in your deck.
+Once you have it you can go for *Ixar, order of the wizards* for the combo, but keep your deck small to be able to pull it off.

 rare
 - *Druid of the high elves*, mana cost is pretty high but it gives the immune as well as res and small healing